dragosv/serge-plugins/README.md

 ## Dependencies

 Dependencies are versioned in a cpanfile.
-If you have carton, just execute 'carton install' in the sdk directory, and all dependencies will be pulled in automatically into a local library path.
+If you have carton, just execute 'carton install' in the main directory, and all dependencies will be pulled in automatically into a local library path.
 After that use 'carton exec ...' to execute your scripts.

 If you add a dependency, just add it to the cpanfile file.
 There are three sections: